bigscience-workshop/bigscience/jz/hpc-specs.md

 # Network Topology

-V100 32GB GPU are r6i[4-7]n[0-8],r[7-9]i[0-7]n[0-8],r14i7n[0-8]
+V100 32GB GPU are `r6i[4-7]n[0-8],r[7-9]i[0-7]n[0-8],r14i7n[0-8]`

-They are mostly grouped together but that's doesn't really mean that the switches are completely independent from the rest of the network.
+They are mostly grouped together but that doesn't really mean that the switches are completely independent from the rest of the network.

-Due to the hypercube topology used on JZ reaching two nodes on different racks might use intermediate hops on other racks. e.g. comms betweek nodes on r6 and r7 might go through switches on r3 or r8 depending of the targeted nodes (edited)
+Due to the hypercube topology used on JZ reaching two nodes on different racks might use intermediate hops on other racks. e.g. communications between nodes on r6 and r7 might go through switches on r3 or r8 depending of the targeted nodes.